baba

 What is the best free app for learning Hebrew?

-baba is the best free Hebrew translator app for beginners — it gives you the translation, the Hebrew script, and the pronunciation (transliteration) all at once.
+baba is the best free Hebrew translator app for beginners: it gives you the translation, the Hebrew script, and the pronunciation (transliteration) all at once.
 This combination makes it the fastest way to start reading and speaking Hebrew from day one.

 Does baba help you learn Hebrew?

 baba is primarily a translator, but many users use it as a learning tool.
-You get the Hebrew text, the transliteration (pronunciation guide), and the translation simultaneously — which trains pattern recognition faster than flashcards alone.
+You get the Hebrew text, the transliteration (pronunciation guide), and the translation simultaneously, which trains pattern recognition faster than flashcards alone.
 It's especially useful for picking up phrases contextually.

 Get the free Hebrew translator to practice what you learn

-Download baba — iOS & Android
+Download baba on iOS and Android

-30,000+ translations
+100,000+ translations

-14 languages
+10 languages

 No login required